Score Optional Sections

 Comments

-The supplementary aids and services table specifically describes how the Assistive Technology and Communication support provides access to the general education curriculum.
+The supplementary aids and services table specifically describes how the Assistive Technology and Communication support provides access to the general education curriculum/environment.

 Comments